sPHENIX-Collaboration/Singularity/README.md

     - *Note: for loading `/cvmfs/sphenix.opensciencegrid.org` by default, you may need to add `CVMFS_STRICT_MOUNT=no` to `/etc/cvmfs/default.local`.*

-3. [**Optional**] this step only applies to mounting `/cvmfs/sphenix.sdcc.bnl.gov/` in order to reproduce identical CVMFS structure with SDCC/RCF.
-However, use of `/cvmfs/sphenix.opensciencegrid.org` is more convinient and this step can be skipped.
+3. [**Optional**] *this step only applies to mounting `/cvmfs/sphenix.sdcc.bnl.gov/` in order to reproduce identical CVMFS structure with SDCC/RCF.
+However, use of `/cvmfs/sphenix.opensciencegrid.org` is more convinient and this step can be skipped*.

 Copy these three configuration and key files to your local computer from RCF (e.g. from any interactive RCF computer nodes):